 What are the benefits of using intent data in sales and marketing?

-Also, understanding individual intent signals enables you to adapt your messaging and outreach, addressing the audience’s specific needs and pain points.
-This leads to a more relevant and engaging customer experience, fostering trust and loyalty.
+Understanding intent signals lets you adapt your messaging to address specific problems your audience faces.
+This makes your outreach more relevant, which builds trust.
 You can also segment your audience based on their intent data to deliver the right content and offers to the right people at the right time, which results in more effective campaigns with higher conversion rates and improved ROI.

 Finally, with a clear picture of prospect priorities and buying intent, sales teams can prioritize their efforts, shortening sales cycles, and closing deals faster.